DEATHWALKER'S GUIDE TO LIFE SEASON 3

 Like the author, Sinead moves between two locations on opposite sides of the globe: Navan in County Meath, a small town near Dublin, and where Tiernan grew up; and Tauranga, where the novel’s Irish family, like the author's, have settled.

 Tiernan weaves a feminist thread throughout the story, which often provides comic relief.
-For example, when elder sister Frances' husband Harry had a vasectomy and is sent home with orders to recuperate afterwards by lying on the couch for the weekend to watch the cricket, she is secretly seething with the unfairness of it:
+For example, when elder sister Frances' husband Harry has a vasectomy and is sent home with orders to recuperate afterwards by lying on the couch for the weekend to watch the cricket, Frances is secretly seething with the unfairness of it:

 Of course, Irish women were only granted reproductive choice in 2019, which makes me wonder, would Joy have been a happier mother – or even a mother at all – if she’d had the choices women have today?